-We won’t go into the details of these techniques for now (although we might be able to talk about them in future blog posts) but what we can tell you is this – the objective of a social engineering attack is always to get the attacker’s foot in the door.
-This means, acquiring passwords, installing malware, finding or punching a hole in your defenses, or simply gaining trust that can be later on further exploited.
+The objective of a social engineering attack is always to get the attacker’s foot in the door.
+That means acquiring passwords, installing malware, finding or punching a hole in your defenses, or simply gaining trust that can be further exploited later.

 Here’s an example of a phishing attack.
-One of your employees receives an email allegedly coming from Disneyland Resort in Anaheim.
-The email declares he’s won tickets for two and that he just needed to download an attached pdf containing a form.
+One of your employees receives an email allegedly coming from the Disneyland Resort in Anaheim.
+The email declares he’s won tickets for two and that he just needs to download an attached pdf containing a form.

 Another example.
 Someone calls in claiming to be a cyber security specialist from Linksys.
 He declares that they have an online threat monitoring system and it has detected signals from your network characteristic of a botnet.
 He adds that he would need to investigate further and that he would require your assistance to establish remote access.
-Alas, the truth is, the caller is actually up to no good.
+The caller is actually up to no good.

 For some tech-savvy folks, these scenarios might seem so outlandish.
 But in fact, a lot of people fall for these.
 Why?

-In other words, all (or at least a large majority of) the information they need to conduct social engineering attacks is right at their fingertips.
+In other words, a large majority of the information they need to conduct social engineering attacks is right at their fingertips.

-In the business place, social engineering can be countered through a combination of employee education, security policies, and the right security solutions.
+Social engineering can be countered through a combination of employee education, security policies, and the right security solutions.
 For example, you can set up spam/content filters and other similar solutions to counter phishing and pharming.
 Just be sure you configure these solutions properly.
-Otherwise, you could end up filtering out even legitimate and important emails.
+Otherwise, you could end up filtering out legitimate and important emails.